What Is a Good SSAT Upper Level Score? A Percentile Guide

 Mid-Tier Private and Boarding Schools: 70th–80th Percentile

-Below the most well-known boarding schools, there is a wide range of excellent private and boarding schools where the 70th–80th percentile is genuinely competitive.
+Below the most well-known boarding schools, there’s a wide range of excellent schools where the 70th–80th percentile is genuinely competitive.
 These schools still have high academic standards and strong outcomes.
 They simply have a broader applicant pool and more flexibility in how they weigh test scores against other factors.

 Examples: Tabor Academy, Cushing Academy, Miss Porter’s School, Westover School, Pomfret School